ishasaldhi/Project-1/README.md

 Research Questions to Answer:
 1. What are the regional percentanges of Melanoma staging and what is the progression and spread of the disease.
-2. What are some of the trends of Melanoma in terms of indicies, age and ethnicity that can help us to better understand this cancer.
+2. What are some of the trends of Melanoma in terms of incidences, age and ethnicity that can help us to better understand this cancer.
 Datasets to be Used:
 Rough Breakdown of Tasks: